prakashknaikade/prakashknaikade.github.io/content/authors/admin/_index.md

 ## About Me

 Prakash Naikade is Computer Vision and Machine Learning Research Engineer.
 He is passionate about Machine Learning, especially Computer Vision & LLMs.
 He has hands on experience from academia and industry.
-His research interests span in the broad areas of Generative AI, LLMs, Neural Rendering, 3D-Reconstruction, Radiance Field Methods, Novel View Synthesis, Motion Capture, Digital Twins, AR/VR, and generally Computer Vision, Computer Graphics, Deep/Machine Learning & Data Science, to solve the real world problems with impactful AI aided solutions for Industries.
+His research interests are in Computer Vision, Computer Graphics, Deep/Machine Learning & Data Science, to solve the real world problems with impactful AI aided solutions for Industries.